 Step Instructions Result 1.
 Set SMTP Notification Settings On the Notification Settings tab of the AdminStudio Options dialog box, enter your SMTP settings for e-mail notifications.
-Note • For instructions, see Setting E-Mail Notification Settings.
 When you click Test on the Notifications Settings tab, a successful message opens.
 AdminStudio Test Succeeded.
 A test E-Mail has been sent to the To E-Mail ID(s).
+OK